PavanSaiReddyM/FuelEU-Maritime/README.md

 # ⚓ Fuel EU Compliance Dashboard

 A **full-stack web application** for calculating and managing **Fuel EU Maritime compliance** metrics for ships.
-It enables shipping companies to track, bank, and pool compliance balances (CB) based on greenhouse gas (GHG) intensity and energy consumption.
+It enables shipping companies to track, bank, and pool **Compliance Balances (CB)** based on greenhouse gas (GHG) intensity and energy consumption.

 ---